WaterFutures/WaterBenchmarkHub/docs/_benchmarks/NetworkDesign.md

 <details id="BAK">
   <summary><h4 style="display:inline-block">BakRyan Network (BAK)</h4></summary>
-  The <a href="network-BAK.html">BAK</a> has fifty-eight pipes including nine new pipes to be sized, thirty-five demand nodes, one reservoir with a fixed head of 58 m.
+  The <a href="network-BAK.html">BakRyan Network (BAK)</a> has fifty-eight pipes including nine new pipes to be sized, thirty-five demand nodes, one reservoir with a fixed head of 58 m.
 The Hazen-Williams roughness coefficient for each new pipe is 100.
 The minimum pressure head above the ground elevation of each node is 15 m.
 Among the new pipes, six of them are parallel.
 Table BAK.1 shows commercially available diameters and the corresponding unit costs.
 Figure BAK.1 depicts the layout of BAK.

   <div id="bak-tab-diameter-costs"></div>
   <script type="text/javascript">insertTable("bak-tab-diameter-costs", "../static/benchmarks/network-bak/bak-design_problem.csv", "Table BAK.1: Diameter options and associated unit costs.");</script>